Gaspar Noé

 Key Production Countries: France, Belgium

-Key Genres: Drama, Surrealist Film, Psychological Drama, Crime Drama, Avant-garde/Experimental, Marriage Drama
+Key Genres: Drama, Psychological Drama, Avant-garde/Experimental, Surrealist Film, Crime Drama, Marriage Drama

 "The son of the Argentine painter, writer, and intellectual Luis Felipe Noé, Gaspar grew up on a diet of foreign cinema, earning his fondness for hallucinatory cinema from the films of Stanley Kubrick… Though divisive and self-indulgent, there’s no doubt that Noé is a challenging filmmaker, creating movies that challenge the possibility of the medium whilst generating public shock at the very lengths he is willing to go to in order to recreate his artistic vision.
 There’s a method to the madness too, with each shocking gesture of his films being carefully engineered to awaken a concealed emotion from within the mind of the viewer.." - Calum Russell (Far Out Magazine, 2022)